knative/docs/blog/docs/articles/knative-1.0.md

 * Support for multiple HTTP routing layers (including Istio, Contour, Kourier and Ambassador)
 * Support for multiple storage layers for Eventing concepts with common Subscription methods (including Kafka, GCP PubSub, and RabbitMQ)
-* Designed a “Duck types” abstraction to allow processing arbitrary Kubernetes resources that have common fields (like status.conditions and status.address).
+* A “duck type” abstraction to allow processing arbitrary Kubernetes resources that have common fields (like status.conditions and status.address).
 * A command-line client with support for additional feature plugins
 * Moved from an ad-hoc release process to an every 6 week process
 * Support for HTTP2, grpc, and websockets